How to get International Student Loans with No Cosigner

-If you want to take out a student, you’ll need to meet the lender’s basic requirements and qualify for a loan.
+If you want to take out a student loan, you’ll need to meet the lender’s basic requirements and qualify for a loan.
 These can vary depending on the lender and loan type, and they may change over time.

 Basic Qualifications for International Students

 Many private student loan companies only offer loans to United States citizens and permanent residents, which rules out international students from the start.
-Or, they offer international student loans, but only if you have a creditworthy cosigner who is a U.S. citizen or permanent resident.
+Or, they offer international student loans, but only to international students loans with a cosigner who is a U.S. citizen or permanent resident.

 Among the lenders that offer no-cosigner loans to international students, the basic requirements may include:

 Be enrolled at least half-time in an eligible degree-granting program

 Qualify for a student visa for entry into the U.S.